 At the age of 9, children receive a DTP vaccination against diphtheria, tetanus and polio.
 The DTP vaccination is the last in the series of child vaccinations against diphtheria, tetanus and polio.
 This vaccination protects children against these contagious infectious diseases for a long time.
 The vaccination is given simultaneously with the 2nd MMR vaccination.
 The vaccination is usually given in the upper arm.
 The vaccination is given by the Municipal Public Health Service or a Youth and Family Centre.
 Parents receive a call-up for this vaccination for their child.

-The HPV vaccination protects girls against these 2 dangerous types of viruses.
-HPV types 16 and 18 cause 70% of all cases of cervical cancer.
+The HPV vaccination protects boys and girls against 2 dangerous types of HPV-viruses, types 16 and 18.
+These types cause 70% of all cases of cervical cancer.
 Also, HPV infections may cause cancer of the vagina, vulva, penis, anus and oral- and pharyngeal cancer.
-Vaccination protects for about 80% against cervical cancer and 71 – 87% for other HPV related cancers.
-To ensure maximum effect from the vaccination it is important that children get the vaccination before they have their first sexual contacts.
-That is why girls are offered the vaccination in the year they turn 13.
-Girls 12/13 years of age receive two vaccinations, with an interim period of half a year.
-15-year-old girls who would like to receive the vaccination receive a vaccination 3 times.
+Vaccination protects for about 80-95% against cervical cancer and 71 – 87% for other HPV related cancers.
+To ensure maximum effect from the vaccination it is important that children are vaccinated before they have their first sexual contacts.
+That is why boys and girls are offered the vaccination in the year they turn 10.
+They receive two vaccinations, within half a year.
+15-year-olds and older need 3 vaccinations for a proper protection.
 The vaccination is given in the upper arm.
 The vaccinations are provided by the Municipal Public Health Service or a Youth and Family Centre.
 That differs by region.
-Girls receive an invitation by post to get the vaccination.
+Boys and girls receive an invitation by mail.